Takeo Cambodia Travel Guide

 Phnom Penh: Approximately 75-85 km north of Takeo.
 The capital city of Cambodia features the Royal Palace, Silver Pagoda, National Museum, Tuol Sleng Genocide Museum (S-21), and the Choeung Ek Killing Fields.
 A full day for highlights, or consider an overnight stay.

-Angkor Borei and Phnom Da: Around 20 km to the southeast of Takeo city.
+Angkor Borei and Phnom Da: Around 20 km southeast of Takeo city.
 Ancient capital of the Funan Kingdom (Angkor Borei) and pre-Angkorian brick temples of Phnom Da.
 The Angkor Borei Museum has historical context.
 A half-day to full-day trip.

 Prepare for your trips with information on transport, organized tours, and suggested timelines.

 Frequent public bus and shared minivan services (USD 5-8, 1.5-2 hours).
-Private taxi ride for a more comfortable journey (USD 35-50, 1.5-2 hours).
+Private taxi for a more comfortable journey (USD 35-50, 1.5-2 hours).

 Hire a tuk-tuk for the day (negotiate price, approx. USD 15-25) or rent a motorbike (USD 5-10/day).